charles-maheu/Argyll---developement/Software/ReadMe.md

 # Code For OpenCR or Arduino

-The OpenCR is used to control the Servo motors or the Dynamixel for the Drawer.
+The OpenCR is used to control the Servo motors and the Dynamixel(for the Drawer).

 The Arduino can only control the Servo motors.
 So, this is why another program doesn't contain the Dynamixel Library.